‘A sustainable approach to depression: moving from words to actions’

 - Forge links between relevant stakeholders and explore ideas for future cooperation to ensure better management of depression.

-Given the above and your interest in issues related to mental health, we hope that you will be able to join us on 5 December.
+Given the above and your interest in issues related to mental health, we thank all who joined us on 5 December.

 Marian Harkin MEP